Certifying your quality

 Quality Accredited Boatyard Standard and Boat Grading Scheme

 We have developed a two assessment strategy with British Marine, which includes the British Marine Hire Boat Handover Audit and an updated and refreshed VisitEngland star rating scheme.
 Under a franchise agreement British Marine can award VisitEngland accreditations to boatyards and hire boat operators and VisitEngland star ratings to narrowboats and cruisers that are hired out.
 British Marine employ their own assessors, who we train and moderate.
-The VisitEngland narrowboat and cruiser scheme was previously delivered by Quality in Tourism.
-The VisitEngland hotel boat star rating scheme still continues to be delivered by Quality in Tourism on our behalf.
+The VisitEngland narrowboat and cruiser scheme and the VisitEngland hotel boat star rating scheme are being delivered by VisitEngland.

 The two tier scheme works as follows: